mdekermadec/ezdb/README.md

 Advanced Query
 -------

-Some SQL query return a result that have no link with any table, in this case magic method (delete(), duplicate(), ...) will not be available.
+Some SQL queries returns a result that have no link with any table, in this case magic method (delete(), duplicate(), ...) will not be available.

 ```php